QAhell/German-Inflections/README.md

 # German Inflections

-This repository provides SQL scripts that contain inflections of the German words from Wiktionary.
+This repository provides MySQL scripts that contain inflections of the German words from Wiktionary.

 At the moment it only contains proper *nouns* and *regular verbs*.